codatio/codat-docs/blog/260101-service-email-coming-soon.md

 ## Who is this relevant for?

-All Codat clients are able to opt in and start using the customer service email functionality early.
+All Codat clients can opt in and start using the customer service email functionality early.

 ## How to get started?

 :::tip Get early access
-Want early access to the customer service email functionality?
+Want early access to service emails?
 Let us know using our [Google form](https://forms.gle/1RhYZJ4UBZi9Rqoo9).
 :::